MBTI Alternatives

 Pattern shifts the starting point from self-description to observed behavior.
 Rather than asking you to report on yourself, it captures how you actually respond to pressure, ambiguity, language, and pattern load.

 Games surface how you actually respond to pressure, ambiguity, language, and pattern load.
 Assessments add self-view.
-Personal 360 feedback can deepen the outside view later if you want it.
+Archetypes turn repeated signals into a clearer story.

 That sequence gives you a richer alternative than replacing MBTI with another self-report framework.
-It lets you compare what you claim, what you do, and eventually how others see you.
+It lets you compare what you claim with what you do.

 Those gaps are often the most valuable insight.
 They reveal blind spots that self-typing alone can never surface.

-If you've been using MBTI for self-understanding, here's how to transition to feedback-based assessment:
+If you've been using MBTI for self-understanding, here's how to transition to a signal-based Pattern loop:

 Step 1: Keep your type as a hypothesis